objectscript/cos-guidelines/README.md

 ## Mandatory part

-* Only "modern" syntax permitted, dotted syntax is not generally allowed (with few exceptions)
+* Only "modern" syntax permitted, dotted syntax is not generally allowed (with few exceptions);
-* No short name for statements keywords or built-in functions allowed - use fully expanded names.
+* No short name for statements keywords or built-in functions allowed - use fully expanded names;
+* Comment your code appropriately, use English in comments to make your code easy to understand by your international collegues.
+Same English-based rule applies to global, local, and type names.

 ## Recommended part
 * We recommend to use fully expanded keyword or function name in lower case or capitalized.
 Whatever you'll select should be consistent across class or utility, i.e.